Caring for your dressings

 Wear a large plastic bag secured with tape and a crepe bandage over your graft site to keep the dressings dry.

-If you need a shower stool, bath board or a non-slip mat, you can borrow them from the ward occupational therapist.
+If you need a shower stool, bath board or non-slip mat, you can borrow them from the ward occupational therapist.

-Once you take the gauze pad off the donor site, leaving just the white tape dressing (Mefix), you can shower or bathe.
-It is OK for the tape to get wet – just pat it dry with a clean towel.
+Once you take the gauze pad off the donor site leaving just the white tape dressing (Mefix), you can shower or bathe.
+It is OK for the tape to get wet.
+Just pat it dry with a clean towel.

 Written by HealthInfo clinical advisers.
-Endorsed by clinical director, Plastic Surgery Department, Canterbury DHB.
-Last reviewed May 2021.
+Last reviewed September 2024.

 Sources

-The information on this page comes from the following sources, some of which may be clinically complex and not available to the general public.
+The information in this section comes from the following sources, some of which may be clinically complex or not available to the general public

 Plastic Surgery Department, Christchurch Hospital, Canterbury DHB.
 (2015).
 Skin grafts door site care (for skin grafts carried out as an inpatient at Christchurch Hospital) (https://edu.cdhb.health.nz/Patients-Visitors/patient-information-pamphlets/Documents/Skin-Grafts-Donor-Site-Care-0171.pdf).
 Ref: 171.